Molochkova/molochkova/README.md

 ## I'm a Junior Manual QA Engineer.

 ## Recently I have been trained for a new profession.
 I’ve completed QA Engineer training course at Practicum by Yandex.
-I plan to develop towards automation.
-Started learning JS.

 ## My CV.